Successful difficult conversations

 Sharon Hillyard, Headteacher, Exhall Cedars Infant, Nursery & Preschool

-Exhall Cedars Infant, Nursery & Preschool is an infant school that has a larger than average number of pupils who speak English as an additional language, are eligible for free school meals and have SEN support.
+Exhall Cedars Infant, Nursery & Preschool is larger than the average-sized infant school where there is an above-average number of pupils who are eligible for free school meals, who speak English as an additional language, or who have educational health plans.

 The school’s vision: